 Religions onboard the Adelaar

 In practicality, on the Adelaar Destinations, you can expect to learn about Hinduism, Islam, and Christianity in Indonesia.
-Starting in Bali with minimum one night on land prior to departure gives you the opportunity to get a feel of what Bali has to offer and to witness the culture first hand.
+Starting in Bali with minimum one night on land prior to departure.
+It gives you the opportunity to get a feel of what Bali has to offer and to witness the culture first hand.
 The Balinese Hinduism is incorporated into the daily life in many ways.
-The most obvious evidence of this are the morning offerings, which are deposited every day at the entrance of places of residence or house temples.
+The most obvious evidence are the morning offerings, which are deposited every day at the entrance of places.
 Read our other blog about a stopover in Bali for more information.

 Sailing past the island of Lombok to explore Sumbawa means our trip now has brought you to Islamic islands.
 You do not only see a change in the beautiful scenery, but also in the people.
 Gone are the statues to make place to colorful mosques.
 The Muslims inhabiting the islands we visit are very welcoming and used to tourists, but it is still recommended to respect their beliefs by covering shoulders, cleavage and thighs.

-In Komodo, encounters are mixed as Flores is a Catholic island but most of the National Park shelters “bajo people” who follow Islam and settled on these postcard-perfect islands a long time ago.
+In Komodo, encounters are mixed.
+Flores is a Catholic island but most of the National Park shelters “bajo people”.
+They follow Islam and settled on these postcard-perfect islands a long time ago.
 Both religions have learned to co-exist and it is not uncommon to find a church and a mosque near each other in the town of Labuan Bajo.